-LMP 50.59 criterion (e) addresses adverse effects on DID adequacy.
+LMP 50.59 criterion (f) addresses adverse effects on DID adequacy.
 DID is addressed in Chapter 5 of NEI 18-04 and Chapter 4 of NEI 21-07.
 The focus of the evaluation of the effect on DID adequacy is on the integrated DID evaluation as documented in NEI 21-07 SAR Section 4.2.3, which addresses the adequacy of plant capability and programmatic DID.
 NEI 21-07 SAR Section 4.2.3 addresses actions to establish DID adequacy described in NEI 18-04 Section 5.9.3.
-Note that one of the plant capability DID adequacy criteria is "Risk margins against the F-C target are sufficient."
-These margins are addressed by LMP 50.59 criterion (a) and do not require re-evaluation under this criterion (e).
-However, cumulative risk targets documented in NEI 21-07 Section 4.1 are included in this DID assessment.
-LMP 50.59 criterion (e) would not be met if the cumulative risk target were to exceed the targets documented in NEI 21-07 Section 4.1.

 Any changes which result in a more than minimal adverse effect on DID adequacy would require prior NRC approval.
 The meaning of "more than minimal" necessarily varies with the design of the plant, the nature of the safety case, and each facet of DID being evaluated.
-It is intended that the license applicant would, where feasible, establish guidelines up front in NEI 21-07 SAR Section 4.2.3 and the design records, to assist in performing the LMP 50.59 criterion (e) evaluation (i.e., assist in answering the question of whether a change has a more than minimal effect on each facet of integrated DID).
+It is intended that the license applicant would, where feasible, establish guidelines up front in NEI 21-07 SAR Section 4.2.3 and the design records, to assist in performing the LMP 50.59 criterion (f) evaluation (i.e., assist in answering the question of whether a change has a more than minimal effect on each facet of integrated DID).

 The nature of the change and its impact on the LMP-based affirmative safety case will impact the approach taken to carrying out the DID portion of the 10 CFR 50.59 evaluation.
 It is anticipated that many changes will be simple and limited in scope such that the evaluation against the LMP 50.59 criteria will be relatively straightforward, using the information and criteria documented in the SAR and the plant records.
 However, some changes may require a more comprehensive Integrated Decision-Making Process review of DID, including the possibility of utilizing an Integrated Decision-Making Panel, as described in NEI 18-04 Chapters 4 and 5.
-Once the LMP 50.59 criterion (e) determination is made, the basis for the determination must be documented as discussed in Section 5 of NEI 96-07.
+Once the LMP 50.59 criterion (f) determination is made, the basis for the determination must be documented as discussed in Section 5 of NEI 96-07.
 If necessary, there should be an update of the DID baseline evaluation in the SAR and plant records.